apache/incubator-crail-website/overview/index.md

 <br><br>
 <div style="text-align: justify">
 <p>
 Files in Crail are append-and-overwrite with a single-writer per file at a given time.
 File write ownership is granted in the form of leases that expire if not used.
 Generally, all the read/write operations are asynchronous, facilitating interleaving of computation and networking during data processing.
-Crail also exports functions to allocate dedicated I/O buffers from a resuseable pool.
+Crail also exports functions to allocate dedicated I/O buffers from a reuseable pool.
 Aside from the standard file system operations, Crail provides extra semantics providing detailed control as to which storage tier and location preference should be used when allocating storage resources for files.
 A simple example of a Crail write operation is shown below:
 </p>
 </div>
     CrailConfiguration conf = new CrailConfiguration();